Knicks vs. Heat: Odds, spread, over/under - Eastern Conference Semifinals Game 2

 Knicks vs. Heat Betting Trends

+- The Knicks average 116.0 points per game (11th in the league) while giving up 113.1 per contest (12th in the NBA).
+They have a +240 scoring differential overall and outscore opponents by 2.9 points per game.

-- These two teams average 225.5 points per game between them, 17.5 more than this game's over/under.
+- The teams average 225.5 points per game combined, 17.5 more points than this game's total.

-- These teams surrender 222.9 points per game combined, 14.9 more points than this matchup's total.
+- These teams surrender 222.9 points per game combined, 14.9 more points than the over/under for this matchup.

 Knicks Player Props